DamiamAlfaro/DamiamAlfaro.github.io/_posts/2024-06-24-CaliforniaMunicipalities.md

                     'SquareMiles','SquareKilometers','PopulationDensity','DateIncorporated']
 ```
 Finally, we create a brand new csv file, allocate our variables into it, and download it.
+The file will appear in the folder you happen to be working on.
 ```python
 df = pd.DataFrame(data=allMunicipalities,columns=maintableHeaders)
 resultFile = "CaliforniaMunicipalities.csv"